Vonng/pigsty/docs/p-infra.md

 The following tasks will be executed:

-* Configure directories and environment variables of meta nodes.
+* Configure dir and environment variables of meta nodes.
-* Download and create a local yum repo.
+* Download and create a LocalYum repo.
 (If [offline](t-offline.md) packages `/tmp/pkg.tgz` exists, skip the download phase)
-* Init current meta node as a [common node](p-nodes.md).
+* Init the current meta node as a [common node](p-nodes.md) in Pigsty management.
-* Deploy **infrastructures**, including Prometheus, Grafana, Loki, Alertmanager, Consul Server, etc...
+* Deploy **infra**, including Prometheus, Grafana, Loki, Alertmanager, Consul Server, etc...
-* Init a common [PostgreSQL](p-pgsql.md) singleton on the current node as CMDB
+* Init a common [PostgreSQL](p-pgsql.md) singleton on the current node as CMDB.

 ### Where

 This playbook works on **meta nodes**.

 * Pigsty will use **the node currently executing this playbook** as Pigsty's meta node by default.
-* Pigsty will mark the current node as the meta node by default during [`configure`](v-config.md#configure) and replace the placeholder IP address `10.10.10.10` in the config template with the **Current node's primary IP address**.
+* Pigsty will mark the current node as the meta node by default during [`configure`](v-config.md#configure) and replace the placeholder IP `10.10.10.10` in the config template with the **current node's primary IP**.
-* **Meta node** can initiate management, and deploy infrastructure.
+* **Meta node** can initiate management and deploy infra.
 It is not different from a regularly managed pgsql node.
 * Pigsty uses meta nodes by default to deploy DCS Servers for PostgreSQL HA.
 But you can use external DCS Servers, too.
 * Using multiple meta nodes is possible.
 Refer to the [`pigsty-dcs3`](https://github.com/Vonng/pigsty/blob/master/files/conf/pigsty-dcs3.yml#L33) template: 3 meta x 3 nodes, allowing one failure.